 - The resignation shall be mentioned in the Board’s report in the next general meeting of the company;

-- The director shall also forward his resignation along with specific reasons for the resignation to the ROC within 30 days of departure;
+- The director shall also forward their resignation along with specific reasons for the resignation to the ROC within 30 days of departure;

 - The resignation shall take effect from the date on which the notice is received by the company or the date specified by the director in the notice, whichever is later;

-- A director who has resigned shall be responsible for offenses that have occurred during his tenure even after his resignation.
+- A director who has resigned shall be responsible for offenses that have occurred during their tenure even after their resignation.